 - A. When calculating earnings per share of ordinary shares, the effect of distribution of stock dividends was adjusted retroactively.
-The effective date of distribution of stock dividends was set on August 22, 2022. - B. Due to loss in 2022, potential ordinary stocks are excluded since such stocks are antidilutive.
-Therefore, it is the same as basic losses per share

-(25) Transactions with non-controlling interest
+The effective date of distribution of stock dividends was set on August 29, 2023. - B. Due to loss in 2023 and 2022, potential ordinary stocks are excluded since such stocks are antidilutive.
+Therefore, it is the same as basic losses per share. - (24) Transactions with non-controlling interest

 A. The Group did not participate in the capital increase raised by the subsidiaries mentioned below proportionally to its interest to the subsidiary and the second-tier subsidiary.
-Subsidiaries, Prodeon Medical Corporation, as well as second-tier subsidiary Aquedeon Medical, Inc. and Panther Orthopedics, Inc. of the Group increased its capital by issuing new shares on September, November and June, 2021, respectively.
+Subsidiaries, Prodeon Medical Corporation and Medeologix,Inc. of the Group increased its capital by issuing new shares in March and April, 2022, respectively.
 The Group did not acquire shares proportionally to its interest.
-As a result, the Group increased its share interest by 6.56%, 1.49% and 2.01%, respectively.
-The transactions increased non-controlling interest by \$70,918 and decreased the equity attributable to owners of parent by \$70,918.
-Subsidiaries, Prodeon Medical Corporation and Medeologix,Inc. of the Group increased its capital by issuing new shares on March and April, 2022, respectively.
+As a result, the Group increased its share interest by 4.95%, and 14.49%, respectively.
+The transactions increased non-controlling interest by \$72,633 and decreased the equity attributable to owners of parent by \$72,633.
+Second-tier subsidiary, Aquedeon Medical, Inc., subsidiaries, Medeologix,Inc., and Prodeon Medical Corporation of the Group increased its capital by issuing new shares on January, March and May, 2023, respectively.
 The Group did not acquire shares proportionally to its interest.
-As a result, the Group increased its share interest by 4.95%, increased by 14.49%, respectively.
-The transactions increased non-controlling interest by \$66,140 and decreased the equity attributable to owners of parent by \$66,140.
+As a result, the Group increased its share interest by 0.13%, 1.3%, and 3.36%, respectively.
+The transactions increased non-controlling interest by \$49,525 and decreased the equity attributable to owners of parent by \$49,525.
+Subsidiary, Medeologix,Inc. and second-tier subsidiary, Aquedeon Medical, Inc., exercised the employee stock option on February and July, 2023, respectively.
+As a result, decreased the Group's share interests by 0.19% and 0.24%, respectively.
+The transactions increased non-controlling interest by \$913.